mmerah/code-team-framework/config/agent_instructions/VERIFIER_PERF_INSTRUCTIONS.md

 -   **Inefficient Operations:** Are large objects being passed around by value instead of by reference?
 Is there unnecessary data processing?

 ## Output Specification
-You MUST produce a Markdown report.
+You MUST return your verification report as a string.
+Do NOT create files - your entire output should be the report content.
 The first line of your report must be either `Result: PASS` or `Result: FAIL`.
 -   If `FAIL`, you MUST provide a detailed list of performance issues.
 For each issue, specify:
     -   **Issue Type:** (e.g., N+1 Query, Inefficient Algorithm).
     -   **Location:** The file and line number.